I am not a fan of much modern art but I do make exceptions for talented artists.Smorgasbord Afternoon Video – Sally’s Favourites – Elephant artistry..

 Art has been a primary form of communication between human beings for hundreds of years.
 A piece of art, whatever it may be, can carry many ideas, experiences, and values.
 How did art come about though?
 Does our brain play a role in the Arts?
 And what can the Arts do for our psychology and well-being?

 Scholars believe the Arts are exclusive to mankind, and I believe there is an Artist in each one of us, ready to be uncovered and liberated.
 It seems, however, that Art in all its manifestations is a recent event in mankind’s history.
-Despite the existence of hand stone tools linked to Homo erectus and Homo habilis, it was only with Homo sapiens that Art became part of humanity’s heritage.

 The first objects of Art being produced were fine hand tools, small statuettes made from ivory, bones, beads, and pendants.
 There was also body painting and jewelry, which are thought to have been used as a way to evidence social status and group identity.
 Only much later did Art become a source of beauty and awe to human beings.